GreenJ84/CourseNotes/Google_Cybersecurity_Certificate/Foundations_of_Cybersecurity/3_Protect_Against_Threats_Risks_and_Vulnerabilities/readme.md

 - Laws govern actions and are enforced by a governing entity.
 - Example: A hospital staff member leaving confidential data unattended violates compliance regulations and is both unethical and illegal.

-### Ethical Concerns and Laws
+### Ethical Concerns with Counterattacks

-#### Counterattacks
+#### United States Standpoint**

-- **U.S. Law:** Counterattacks are illegal due to laws like the Computer Fraud and Abuse Act (1986) and Cybersecurity Information Sharing Act (2015).
-The U.S. only allows federal and military personnel to counterattack.
+- **Counterattacks are illegal** under laws such as the **Computer Fraud and Abuse Act (CFAA) of 1986** and the **Cybersecurity Information Sharing Act (CISA) of 2015**.
-- **International Law:** The International Court of Justice (ICJ) allows counterattacks under strict conditions, such as not escalating the situation or affecting non-attacking parties.
+- Unauthorized retaliation is considered **vigilantism** and can escalate cyber conflicts.
+- Only federal employees or military personnel are permitted to conduct counter-cyber operations.

+#### International Standpoint

+The **International Court of Justice (ICJ)** outlines strict guidelines for counterattacks:

+- The response must **only** target the original attacker.
+- It must serve as a **direct warning** rather than escalate the situation.
+- It should be **reversible** and proportionate.
+- Due to these complexities, most organizations **avoid counterattacks** to minimize risk.

+#### Organizations' Standpoint

-- **Organizations' Stance:** Counterattacks are risky and generally discouraged because they often escalate issues.
+- Counterattacks are risky and generally discouraged because they often escalate issues.

+### Ethical Responsibilities of Security Professionals

+To uphold cybersecurity ethics, professionals must:

+- **Remain unbiased** and act with integrity.
+- **Follow established security protocols** rather than personal judgment.
+- **Ensure transparency** in security practices.
+- **Stay informed** about evolving threats, laws, and best practices.

-## Key Concepts
+## **Key Takeaways**

-1. **Evolving Security Practices**
+- Security frameworks and controls provide structured methods to **identify, mitigate, and respond** to threats.
+By following these frameworks, security analysts help protect organizations and individuals from potential security risks.
 - Security is an evolving industry that requires continuous monitoring and improvement, similar to maintaining a healthy garden.
 - Over time, more robust security measures (like installing surveillance cameras, building fences, and implementing better policies) are necessary to safeguard against emerging risks.

-2. **Security Frameworks and Controls**
 - Security frameworks and controls are essential to organizing and improving security efforts.
 - We'll discuss the importance of these frameworks and specific examples such as the **Confidentiality, Integrity, and Availability (CIA) Triad**.

-3. **Ethics in Security**
-   - Ethical considerations in security are crucial.
-We'll discuss common ethical concerns within the security field.
-   - The module will highlight how using tools like security keys (a type of control) enhances confidentiality, integrity, and availability.

-## Terms and Definitions

-### Asset

-- An item perceived as having value to an organization.

-### Availability

-- The idea that data is accessible to those who are authorized to access it.

-### Compliance

-- The process of adhering to internal standards and external regulations.

-### Confidentiality

-- The idea that only authorized users can access specific assets or data.

-### Confidentiality, Integrity, Availability (CIA) Triad

-- A model that helps inform how organizations consider risk when setting up systems and security policies.

-### Hacktivist

-- A person who uses hacking to achieve a political goal.

-### Health Insurance Portability and Accountability Act (HIPAA)

-- A U.S. federal law established to protect patients' health information.

-### Integrity

-- The idea that the data is correct, authentic, and reliable.

-### National Institute of Standards and Technology (NIST) Cyber Security Framework (CSF)

-- A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk.

-### Privacy Protection

-- The act of safeguarding personal information from unauthorized use.

-### Protected Health Information (PHI)

-- Information that relates to the past, present, or future physical or mental health or condition of an individual.

-### Security Architecture

-- A type of security design composed of multiple components, such as tools and processes, that are used to protect an organization from risks and external threats.

-### Security Control

-- Safeguards designed to reduce specific security risks.

-### Security Ethics

-- Guidelines for making appropriate decisions as a security professional.

-### Security Framework

-- Guidelines used for building plans to help mitigate risk and threats to data and privacy.

-### Security Governance

-- Practices that help support, define, and direct security efforts of an organization.

-### Sensitive Personally Identifiable Information (SPII)

-- A specific type of PII that falls under stricter handling guidelines.
+- Ethics plays a central role in cybersecurity, guiding decisions on confidentiality, privacy, and legal compliance.
+- Counterattacks are largely **illegal** and discouraged due to potential escalation and legal risks.
+- Security professionals must act with **honesty, responsibility, and transparency** to protect organizations and individuals.